ShohninDmitriy/moonraker/docs/web_api.md

 #### CPU Throttled
-If the system supports throttled CPU monitoring Moonraker will send the following notification when it detectes an active throttled condition.
+If the system supports throttled CPU monitoring Moonraker will send the following notification when it detects a change to the current throttled
+state:
 ```json
 {
     "jsonrpc": "2.0",